|

 Adding Flavor Increases Calories

 Flavor options include French Vanilla, Caramel Swirl, and Mocha Swirl.
-Each flavor option adds about 155 calories, based on a medium.
+Each flavor option adds about 155 calories, based on a medium size drink.

 Here is a summary of total calories in a medium Dunkin’ Coffee based on the flavor added: